 5. Invite us to see your work.

 6. Find clever ways of getting industry pros to your show, without breaking the bank, of course.
 Way before John Lloyd Young won a Tony for “Jersey Boys,” he invited me to see an incredible production of “Spring Awakening” (the play) in a basement on the Lower East Side in NYC, which at the time was a little more sketchy and very far from my apartment.
 The company paid for my taxi.
-I went.
-I loved it.
-I still call the actors in for auditions, nearly 15 years later.
+I went and I loved it and I still call the actors in for auditions, nearly 15 years later.